JaiRaga/weather-site/README.md

 # weather-site
-An Weather forecast site build using node.js
+An Weather forecast app build using node.js